 There are a number of disc images available for multiple models at MacOS9Lives.com.
 I recommend burning these CDs with an application such as Toast Titanium.

 Most of these machines have newer hardware that was never available for Mac OS 9, therefore there are missing drivers and system components - not all devices will work.
 The most common issues are with unsupported sound cards, video cards, Bluetooth, and Airport cards.
 The most success has been achieved with machines that have an ATI Graphics card/chip-set.
 Graphics acceleration is unavailable unless you have a graphics chip-set that is officially supported under Mac OS 9.

 Before you install Mac OS 9 on your machine, your Hard Drive must have the Mac OS9 disk drivers installed.
 You can do this with either of the following methods:

-This is achieved by performing some modifications in Open Firmware, and tricking your machine into thinking it has an different CPU version (This does not effect performance in OSX).
+This is achieved by performing some modifications in Open Firmware, and tricking your machine into thinking it has a different CPU version (This does not effect performance in OSX).

 nvedit, and then press Enter.